 While the director of the state's technology-based economic development agency highlighted its successes for the downtown Rotary Club on Tuesday, the Legislature and governor apparently struck a deal that would cut $4 million from its budget.

+Funding bioenergy centerThe agreement would take $4 million from the budget of the Oklahoma Center for the Advancement of Science and Technology and use it to partially fund a new bioenergy center, said Michael Carolina, executive director of the agency.
+Carolina said OCAST employees tracked the legislative agreement on the House of Representatives' Web site at www.okhouse.gov.
 "In one line item it said ‘$10 million for a bioenergy center using $4 million from existing appropriations from Oklahoma Center for Advancement of Science and Technology,'” Carolina said, quoting from a post on the Web site.

+Record appropriationsOCAST received a record $22.4 million in appropriations for the current fiscal year.
 Agency officials had requested a $10 million increase from that level to fund more technology-based research and commercialization programs, Carolina said.
+Earlier Tuesday, Gov.